Instant comment canvas

 Yes.
 Teams use them in trust blocks, ad concepts, product-feedback visuals, and community-style story scenes.

 Use PNG for landing pages, decks, and static screenshots.
-Use MP4 when you want the comment flow or reaction timing to unfold on screen.
+Use video when you want the comment flow or reaction timing to unfold on screen.

 More generators